Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Leopards in Rwanda

 However, though they are present in the park, their sightings are very rare mainly because of their elusive nature and dense vegetation.
-Their exact number is unknown but estimated to be between 10-20individuals present in Akagera park and unknown numbers in other regions of Rwanda.
+Their exact number is unknown but estimated to be between 10-20 individuals present in Akagera Park and unknown numbers in other regions of Rwanda.

 Best time to view Leopards in Akagera National Park.